t-nieva/human-info-system/README.md

-# human-info-system
+# Human Info System
 A Python application for storing, searching, and analyzing information about people.

 Final project for an introductory Python course at Hillel IT School.